MerrickMath/MerrickMath.github.io/Brightminds.md

 ---
 layout: coursepage
 title: BrightMinds with Mr. Merrick
-description: Materials, links, questions and more
+description: Questions, links, materials, and more
 ---